mediquo/docs-sdk/docs/sdk/widget/introduction.md

 title: Introduction
 ---

-In this page you will find how to integrate our widget to your website quickly and easily. **It requires the registration of your patients beforehand** so that they can start using the widget.
+In this page you will find how to integrate our widget to your website quickly and easily.

-You can check our [API Reference](/docs/patients) for more details on how to register your patients.

 ## Integration